aphelps099/CA-SBDC/wp-content/plugins/youtube-feed-pro/README.txt

 7. To display a feed just copy and paste the shortcode into a widget or page

 == Changelog ==

+= 2.6.0 =
+* New: Added support for a new GDPR consent plugin (WPConsent)[https://wpconsent.com/?utm_campaign=youtube-free-readme&utm_source=changelog&utm_medium=wpconsentannouncement]
+* New: Added support for GDPR Cookie Compliance by Moove Agency and Real Cookie Banner GDPR plugins.
+* Fix: Resolved an issue that sometimes prevented past live streams from appearing in the feed.

+= 2.5.2 =
+* Fix: Fixed an issue preventing Social Wall from showing YouTube stats.
+* Fix: Fixed an issue with our GDPR features and the wrong videos being linked to.

+= 2.5.1 =
+* Fix - Fixed an issue with a file name causing YouTube Feeds to be undetectable by Social Wall.

+= 2.5 =
+* Tweak - Added easy installers for our latest Smash Balloon Products.
+Try [ClickSocial](https://clicksocial.com/?utm_source=plugin-free&utm_campaign=sby&utm_medium=readme&utm_content=ClickSocial), [Reviews Feed](https://smashballoon.com/reviews-feed/?utm_source=plugin-free&utm_campaign=sby&utm_medium=readme&utm_content=ReviewsFeed), and [TikTok Feeds](https://smashballoon.com/tiktok-feeds/?utm_source=plugin-free&utm_campaign=sby&utm_medium=readme&utm_content=TikTok) today!
+* Fix - PHP warning related to _load_textdomain_just_in_time are now resolved
+* Fix - Fixed an issue with the profile picture when showing a Livestream feed.
+* Fix - Improved compatibility with the latest versions of Divi and Elementor.
+Use our related integrations to easily add your feeds to your site!

+= 2.4.2 =
+* Tweak: Added support for our new [Feed Analytics](https://smashballoon.com/?utm_campaign=youtube-pro-readme&utm_source=changelog&utm_medium=feedanalyticsannouncement) product.
+Get insights as to how your feeds are being used by site visitors.
+* Fix: Fixed an issue with video playback when Elementor was being used.
+* Fix: Fixed an issue with the feed customizer when previewing the carousel layout.
+* Fix: Fixed PHP deprecation warnings related to the use of dynamic properties.
+* Fix: Fixed an issue with HTML rendering affecting specific hosts.
+* Fix: Fixed a PHP error that would occur for some users related to listing sources.

+= 2.4.1 =
+* Fix: Resolved a fatal error that occurred when previewing a single video.

+= 2.4 =
+New: Added support for displaying video comments.
+Show the latest comments from your viewers in the lightbox or below the video in video lists.
+Fix: Plugin hardening.
+Tweak: Improved translation support for multiple languages.
+Tweak: Added support for Borlabs 3.0 and our GDPR features.

+= 2.3.3 =
+* New: Added feature to show comments for each video.
+* Fix: Subscribe button icon color inherit.
+* Fix: Subscribe button color naming.

+= 2.3.2 =
+* Fix: Fixed an issue that caused some feed templates to not be accessible for all license tiers.

+= 2.3.1 =
+* Fix: Plugin hardening.
+* Fix: Viewing stats were not displaying for the "Basic" tier.
+* Tweak: Removed JavaScript mapping that was causing a reference to a compromised URL in a comment (there was no real security risk but it was being flagged by WordFence).

+= 2.3 =
+* New: Added support for displaying YouTube feeds using an Elementor widget and Divi modules.
+* Fix: Fixed the text and icon alignment in the header when both the subscribers and description were hidden.
+* Fix: After clicking a video thumbnail in the gallery layout, site visitors are automatically scrolled to the video player.
+* Fix: JSON feed import feature has been fixed.
+* Fix: Settings page link has been added to the plugins page action buttons.
+* Fix: Single videos were having incorrect URLs.
+* Fix: Single videos were displaying warnings on post previews.
+* Fix: Fixed a conflict with WP Engine and the plugin notifications.
+* Fix: Plugin hardening.

+= 2.2.4 =
+* Fix: Plugin hardening.

+= 2.2.3 =
+* Fix: Fixed an issue causing the next update schedule time found on the settings page to be inaccurate.
+* New: Added a setting to show past live streams when using the live streams feed type.
+This is found when editing the feed type in the customizer.

+= 2.2.2 =
+* Fix: Plugin hardening.
+* Fix: Removed unused files in the "templates" folder.
+* Fix: Fixed a deprecation notice in PHP 8.1+ "strpos(): Passing null to parameter #1 ($haystack) of type string is deprecated"
+* Fix: Custom text that included single quotes would show with slashes on the front-end of the feed.

 = 2.2.1 =
 * Fix: Fixed PHP error affecting single video posts Class 'SmashBalloon\YouTubeFeed\SBY_CPT' not found